 Note: Those who will fail to respond to the caller of God cannot escape in the earth nor is there any protectors for them besides God whether humans or jinns.

 b.
 Both Muhammad and Musa were chosen to be a messenger prophet.

 God has chosen both Muhammad and Musa as a messenger prophet that has reflected in the following verses of the Quran:

-[7:157] Those who follow the gentile messenger prophet (al-rasuula al-nabiya al-ummiya) whom they find written for them in the Torah and the Injeel; he enjoins them to the good and forbids them from the evil, and he makes lawful for them the good things and makes unlwaful for them the bad things, and he relieves their burden and the shackles which have upon them.
+[7:157] Those who follow the messenger, the gentile prophet (al-rasuula al-nabiya al-ummiya) whom they find written for them in the Torah and the Injeel; he enjoins them to the good and forbids them from the evil, and he makes lawful for them the good things and makes unlawful for them the bad things, and he relieves their burden and the shackles which have upon them.
 So, those who have believed with him, and have honored him, and have supported him, and have followed the light which has been sent down with him; those are they who are the successful ones.”

 [19:51] And mention in the scripture, Moses.
-Indeed, he has been chosen and has been a messenger prophet ( wa-kaana rasuulan nabiyyan –nabiyyan being indefinite noun).
+Indeed, he has been chosen and has been a messenger prophet (wa-kaana rasuulan nabiyyan –nabiyyan being indefinite noun).

 c.
 God Himself taught Muhammad while He spoke to Musa.

 God taught Muhammad the entire Quran at the highest horizon (another descent) while He spoke to Musa directly at the right side of Mount Sinai and gave him tablets of ten commandments, and both of them have immense blessings from Him: